What's In A Name

 For Advance Reservations, make sure you bring your confirmation number to the restaurant.

-If you poop out at the theme park and you don't feel like using your Advance Reservations that night, be aware that some restaurants have penalties for being a no-show and will charge you a cancellation fee.
+If you poop out at the theme park and you don't feel like using your Advance Reservations that night, be aware that restaurants have penalties for being a no-show and will charge you a cancellation fee.

 In addition, Disney requires full pre-payment at the time of reservation for its dinner shows (Hoop-Dee-Doo Revue, Mickey's Backyard BBQ, and Spirit of Aloha) and for Cinderella's Royal Table.
 No-shows and those who cancel less than one day in advance forfeit the full cost of their meals, and these meals aren't cheap.